Locally tail-scale invariant scoring rules for evaluation of extreme value forecasts: Case studies

 \subsubsection{Simulation}

 Using the estimated parameters from Table \ref{tab:great:lakes:gev:fit}, we simulate observations from the five different stations.
 For each station, 1000 independent stationary time series of length 100 are simulated.
-These time series have been scored using two models.
+These time series have been scored for two models.
 The first model uses the true parameters $\mu,\sigma,\gamma$ from the simulation and the second model uses the true location and shape parameters $\mu$ and $\gamma$, but perturbs the scale parameter by a factor $k=1.5$.
 The scale parameter of the second model therefore becomes $1.5\sigma$.
 We see that for the parameters from station $4$, Lake Superior, both the mean score difference and its variation is smaller than for the other stations when using wCRPS (Figure~\ref{fig:mean:scores:lakes}).
 This difference between stations disappears when instead using swCRPS on the same data.

-For a given perturbation factor $k$, the score difference at station $i$ is defined as $\Delta_i:=S_{\sigma_i}-S_{k\sigma_i}$ where $S_{\hat{\sigma}}$ is the score using estimated scale parameter $\hat{\sigma}$, and $\sigma_i$ is the true scale parameter at station $i$.
+For a given perturbation factor $k$, the score difference at station $i$ is defined as $\Delta_i:=S_{\sigma_i}-S_{k\sigma_i}$ where $S_{\hat{\sigma}}$ is the score using estimated scale parameter $\hat{\sigma}$, and $\sigma_i$ is the true scale parameter at station $i$ (i.e., the parameter that was used when simulating the data).
 The factor $k$ describes the estimated scale parameter's error relative to the true scale parameter.
 For scale invariant scores, the expected difference will only depend on the perturbation factor and not on the scale itself.

-Assume we want to compare two model predictions, each for two locations: Lake Michigan-Huron with $\sigma_2=0.47$ and Lake Superior with $\sigma_4=0.22$.
+Assume we want to compare two model predictions, each for two locations: Lake Michigan-Huron with $\sigma_2=0.395$ and Lake Superior with $\sigma_4=0.175$.
 Denote the models A and B, where

 and $k>0$ is a perturbation factor.